IBE160/SG-Oslo-Flexi/docs/epics.md

     *   Given I have taken at least one quiz,
     *   When I view my dashboard,
     *   Then I can see a summary of my average quiz score and the number of quizzes I have completed.

+## Epic 7: Quality Assurance & UX Excellence

+**Goal:** Ensure the application is robust, user-friendly, and accessible to all users.

+### Stories:

+**Story 7.1: Accessibility Compliance (WCAG 2.1 AA)**

+*   **As a user with disabilities,** I want the application to be accessible and navigable using assistive technologies, so that I can use the tool effectively.
+*   **Acceptance Criteria:**
+    *   Given the application is deployed,
+    *   When verified against WCAG 2.1 Level AA guidelines (e.g., using tools like axe-core or Lighthouse),
+    *   Then there are no critical or serious accessibility violations (proper contrast, keyboard navigation, focus states, and screen reader support).